ibm-cloud-docs/vpc/vpc-regions.md

 ```
 {: pre}

-For a non-federated account,
+For a nonfederated account,

 ```sh
 ibmcloud login -a https://cloud.ibm.com -r us-south
 ```
 {: pre}

-To choose the region later, do not specify the `-r <region>` parameter and the CLI prompts you to choose a region.
+If you do not specify the `-r <region>` parameter, the CLI prompts you to choose a region.

 Example output: